jgridlock/reactjs/README.md

         `import './bootstrap.min.css';`

     5. To verify, open the web application, open developer tools and look at Styles.
 Boostrap should be the third style sheet.

 * Renaming for consistency:
-    1. App.js
+    1. Rename App.js to:

         My-App.js

-    2. App.test.js -> My-App.test.js
+    2. Rename App.test.js to:

+        My-App.test.js

-    3. index.js -> Replace all App with My-App(Including the import)
+    3. Rename all App within index.js to My-App(Including the import)

-    4. App.js -> Replace all App with My-App (Except the import) -> Remove all return content and replace with `<div>My-App</div>`
+    4. App.js -> Rename all App within App.js to My-App (Except the import)

+        Remove all return content and replace with `<div>My-App</div>`

 * First thing that needs to be edited is `my-app\src\App.js`
 * Default content: